KiokK/news-management/README.md

 ### Build and run:

 !
 For building db containers (db-news-comments and db-users) should be run.
-In docker-compose run two containers:
+In docker-compose up two containers:

 ```yaml
   db-news-comments: